-Section 9.07.
+Section IX.7.
 Duration and Dissolution.
 This Association shall continue forever unless dissolved in the manner provided by the Code and the Not-for-Profit Corporation Law.
 In the event that the Association is dissolved, the Board, after fulfillment of all obligations of the Association, shall dispose of all assets of the Association exclusively for the purposes of the Association to such charitable, educational, or scientific organization or organizations as shall at the time qualify as an exempt organization or organizations under Section 501(c)(3) of the Internal Revenue Code of 1954 or the corresponding provision of any future United States Internal Revenue Law, except that in the case of funds granted by an agency stipulated otherwise, disposition shall be made in accordance with the provisions contained in the pertinent grant documents.

 Amendments to By-Laws

 These By-Laws may be amended or repealed, and new By-Laws may be adopted either by a two-thirds vote of the members or by a two-thirds vote of the entire Board.
 Any By-Law changes to be approved by the Board must be announced in writing (i) to the Board at least four months in advance of such vote and (ii) to the Members at least one month in advance of such vote.
 Members may submit comments on any By-Law amendment proposed for a Board vote to the Secretary for consideration by the Board.
 Any By-Law adopted by the Board may be amended or repealed by the members, and any By-Law adopted by the members may be amended or repealed by the Board, except that the Board shall not amend or repeal a By-Law adopted by the members which provides that such By-Law shall not be subject to amendment or repeal by the Board.
-A proposed amendment recommended by the Board to any By-Law which requires member approval or any proposed amendment recommended by a petition to the Secretary signed by at least four percent (4%) of the professional, retired, and emeritus members must be submitted to the membership for vote.
+A proposed amendment recommended by the Board to any By-Law which requires member approval or any proposed amendment recommended by a petition to the Secretary signed by at least four percent (4%) of the student, professional, and retired members must be submitted to the membership for vote.